-Course Name: Principles of Commercial Code/ Law Course Code: LAW 542 Credit hours: 2
+Course Name: Principles of Commercial Course Code: LAW 515

 This course covers the definition of commercial law, its history and sources, the study of commercial business theory, the study of merchants, including the definition of the merchant, as well as the obligations of merchants "registration in the commercial registry, keeping commercial books".
 Also, the study of commercial contracts, commercial mortgage, agency commission and brokerage generally, and legal protection for shops.